LaTiCaN/Classical_Ising_Long-range_Interaction/README.md

   -> git: https://github.com/saulwiggin/Numerical-Recipies-in-C.git

 **Useage**
-1. Compile the code used by "compile.sh".
+1. Compile the code used by "compile.sh"
-2. Make a runfile "run.sh" used by "makerun.awk".
+2. Make a runfile "run.sh" used by "makerun.awk"

    - Awk file executing process.
      ```